-Applications will be considered by the Financial Services committee and recommend for approval to the Executive Mayoral Committee.
+Applications will be considered by the Financial Services committee for approval.

 Applications for the rebate must be submitted before the 15 July of the financial year for which relief is sought.
-Late applications may be considered for a pro-rata approval based on date of receipt of application.
+The additional rebate can only be granted on the value of property as it appears on the valuation roll.
+Properties of the same owner but valued separately cannot be added together for the calculation purposes.